spotlightpa/poor-richard/content/berks/2025-07-14-SPLHYNEMANPROFILE0725.md

 +++
 authors = ["Lisa Scheid"]
-byline = "Lisa Scheid of Spotlight PA" description = "Garrett Hyneman is an environmental advocate" draft = false
+blurb = "Garrett Hyneman is an 18-year-old environment advocate and Eagle Scout." byline = "Lisa Scheid of Spotlight PA" description = "Garrett Hyneman is an environmental advocate" draft = false